incub77/sevicontrol/Readme.md

                                    USB-adapter
 I was not able to identify the protocol used on the bus.
 It seems to be a proprietary protocol with an XOR "checksum" at the end of each message.
 The software uses the checksum to check whether a message from the control panel was received properly.
-The messages used to control the ventilation system have been captured and are being replayed by the Pi to now control the system.
+The messages controlling the fans have been captured and are being replayed by the Pi.
-There are four messages being send by the control panel, that seem to have no effect on the system.
+There are four messages from the control panel, that seem to have no effect on the system.
 They are probably meant to query sensors, that are not present in my installation.
 These messages are passed through by the software.